security-force-monitor/fmtrpt_data/README.md

 ```

 The `scrapers/` folder contains self-contained sub-projects for extracting data from each annual publication.
-The reason for this is that although the overall extraction workflow is similar for each report, the PDFs released each year have considerable variation in the configuration, exceptions and cleaning requirements.
+The reason for this is that although the overall extraction workflow is similar for each report, the PDFs released each year contain considerable variation in the configuration, exceptions and cleaning requirements.
 In November 2024, we integrated the cleaning workflow into the sub-projects for each year, rather than have them as a standalone toolset (as was the case up until then).

 The final, aggregated and cleaned data is contained in the `data/` folder, both in a single file and split by year.
 The `publish/` folder contains scripts to convert the data into a `sqlite` database, which can be published online using a tool called `datasette`.

 ### Running the scrapers to get the data out of the PDFs

-Each annual report has its own scraper workflow and toolset, housed in a sub-project.
+For each annual report, we have created a distinct scraper workflow and toolset, housed in the sub-project.
 I'll run through the structure of the sub-project built to extract data from the report for the Fiscal Year 2000-2001.
-These PDFs are much older and more exception-ridden, have two columns (which most don't) and are also missing key piece of data such as the recipient unit, start and end dates.
-However, these quirks make this a more useful example to dig into.
-Here's the top level folder structure:
+These PDFs are much older, cranky and more exception-ridden.
+They also have two columns (which most don't) and are  missing key data attributes such as the recipient unit, and the start and end dates of each training.
+However, these quirks make this a more interesting example of how the data extraction process works.
+Here's the top level folder structure for the 2000-2001 report:

 ```
 fmtrpt_2000_2001